You want a 3D printer, but you can’t justify a big price tag. You also don’t want the quality of your prints to suffer.

 There are a lot of duds out there in the budget printer world, and a lot of research needs to be done to find the best one.

 These aren’t the Ferrari’s and Porsches of the 3D printing world.

 Sure, you might recognize some of the brand names on these 3D printers, but none of these printers will shock you.
 Just understand that these are budget 3D printers.
 These are the old Honda Civics of the printer world.

-A lot of research was done to make sure there are no lemons on this list.
+Over 10 hours of research and testing was done to make sure there are no lemons on this list.
 You’re going to see affordable 3D printers that have decent performance and final print quality.

 Whether you’re looking to minimize cost, maximize performance, or get a big build volume, you can find a printer for every need in the list below.

 - Best Affordable 3D Printers At A Glance